guzart/gulp-ng-constant/README.md

 properties with the same name, this properties will override the ones from the input `json` file.

+#### options.merge

+Type: `boolean`
+Default: `false`
+_optional_

+This applies to constants of the Object type.
+If true the constants of type Object from the input file and the constants from the configuration will be merged.

 #### options.deps

 Type: `array<string>|boolean`